systemd/mkosi/README.md

 * *Ubuntu*

-* *Arch Linux* (incomplete)
+* *Arch Linux*

 * *openSUSE*

 * *Mageia*

+* *CentOS*

 In theory, any distribution may be used on the host for building images containing any other distribution, as long as the necessary tools are available.
 Specifically, any distro that packages `debootstrap` may be used to build *Debian* or *Ubuntu* images.
 Any distro that packages `dnf` may be used to build *Fedora* or *Mageia* images.
 Any distro that packages `pacstrap` may be used to build *Arch Linux* images.
 Any distro that packages `zypper` may be used to build *openSUSE* images.
+Any distro that packages `yum` (or the newer replacement `dnf`) may be used to build *CentOS* images.

-Currently, *Fedora* packages all four tools as of Fedora 26.
+Currently, *Fedora* packages all relevant tools as of Fedora 26.

 # Files